-- When the responsible party's responsibilities are prescribed by law or regulation, the written representations required under ASAE 3000, need to be described in the same manner as that prescribed by law or regulation.
-Ordinarily, in a direct reporting performance engagement, the responsible party may not be in a position to provide representations to the assurance practitioner. - In the public sector, written representations may involve the responsible party's comments on the factual accuracy of the assurance practitioner's findings, which form the basis of the assurance practitioner's conclusions and which may be included in the assurance report. - Representations by the responsible party cannot replace other evidence the assurance practitioner could reasonably expect to be available.
+- 70 The assurance practitioner shall endeavour to obtain written representations from the responsible party, as appropriate for the engagement. - 71 When the responsible party's responsibilities are prescribed by law or regulation, the written representations required under paragraph 70 of this ASAE are ordinarily described in the same manner as that prescribed by law or regulation.
+Ordinarily, in a direct reporting performance engagement, the responsible party may not be in a position to provide representations to the assurance practitioner. - 72 In the public sector, written representations may involve the responsible party's comments on the factual accuracy of the assurance practitioner's findings, which form the basis of the assurance practitioner's conclusions and which may be included in the assurance report. - Representations by the responsible party cannot replace other evidence the assurance practitioner could reasonably expect to be available.
 An inability to obtain sufficient appropriate evidence regarding a matter that has, or may have, a material effect on the evaluation or measurement of the activity, when such evidence would ordinarily be available, constitutes a limitation on the scope of the performance engagement, even if a representation from the responsible party has been received on the activity.